alramirezca/ATRACKCS/joss/paper.md

 The MCS (regions) detection and characterization are performed using these steps: The following steps refer to Figure 1.

 1. The input data: Tb [@T2017] and P [@P2019] area processed.
 The algorithm can operate with Tb as the only input variable.
-2. At a given time step, the algorithm finds all pixels where Tb <= Tb_threshold $[200 k - 240 k]$ and defines approximate regions with the convex hull, using a binary structure where the pixels that satisfy the described condition are equal to 1 and the remaining pixels are equal to 0.
+2. At a given time step, the algorithm finds all pixels where Tb <= Tb_threshold $[200 k, 240 k]$ and defines approximate regions with the convex hull, using a binary structure where the pixels that satisfy the described condition are equal to 1 and the remaining pixels are equal to 0.
 Transform from geographic to plane coordinates and compute an approximate area of the defined region, discard all regions where area is `<= area_threshold $[> 1000 km^2]$ and estimate Tb attributes of those regions.
 3. Estimate P attributes of those regions and discard regions based on P rate and P area containing.
 This is optional.

 ![MCS detection and characterization.](resume_atrackcs_1.png)

 The tracks are performed using these steps: The following steps refer to Figure 2.

 4. Overlapping priority principle: for any MCS at time t, the MCS with the highest overlap percentage at time t+1 "wins" and is associated with it.
-The MCS (with lower or no overlap percentages) at time t+1 could form a track on their own, and are left to be associated in the next iteration between t+1 and t+2.
+If there are MCS with lower overlap percentages, they are left to be associated in the next iteration and form a track on their own.
 No merging or splitting is allowed, any MCS at time t can only be linked to one MCS at time t+1.
 Similarly, any MCS at time t+1 can only be linked to one MCS at time t.
 All tracks that do not get updated during the t - t+1 process terminate.
 5. Estimate MCS and tracks attributes.

 ![Tracking MCS and estimates attributes.](resume_atrackcs_2.png)